Vamana: Onam

 In one version of the Vamana legend, when Mahabali offered himself for Vishnu's third step, it was an act of Mahabali's devotion.
 Vishnu granted him a boon.
 Mahabali chose to revisit earth, once every year, the lands and people he previously ruled.
 This revisit marks the festival of Onam, as reminder of the virtuous rule and his humility in keeping his promise before Vishnu.

 A simpler form of this legend, one without Mahabali, is found in the Rigveda and the Vedic text Shatapatha Brahmana where a solar deity is described with powers of Vishnu.
 This story likely grew over time, and is in part allegorical, where Bali is a metaphor for thanksgiving offering after a bounty of rice harvest during monsoon, and Vishnu is the metaphor of the Kerala Sun and summer that precedes the Onam.
 The story of Mahabali is important to Onam in Kerala, but similar Mahabali legends are significant in the region of Balia in Uttar Pradesh, Bawan also in the same state, Bharuch in Gujarat, and Mahabaleshwar in Maharashtra.
 The story is significant not because Mahabali's rule ended, but it emphasizes the Hindu belief in cyclical nature of events, that no individual, no ruler and nothing lasts forever, except the virtues and self understanding that overcomes all sorrow.

+Vamana Dwadashi

+Vamana Dwadashi, also known as Vamana Jayanti, is a Hindu festival commemorating the appearance of Lord Vamana, the fifth avatar of Vishnu.
+It is observed on the Dwadashi (twelfth lunar day) of the Shukla Paksha of the Hindu month of Bhadrapada.
+The festival is observed with fasting, worship of Vamana and religious ceremonies.

+In Buxar, a city in the Bhojpuri region of Bihar, Vamana Dwadashi is celebrated as the festival commemorating the Vamana avatar, which took place in Buxar.
+Vamana, the fifth avatar of Vishnu, was born at Siddhashrama, identified with present-day Buxar, to Kashyapa and Aditi, on the bank of the Thora river near it's confluence with the Ganges.
+The Vamaneshwar Temple is located within the Central Jail complex and is associated with the site of Vamana's birth.
+The temple is also believed to contain a Shiva linga established by Vamana.

+Vamana Dwadashi attracts large numbers of devotees to Buxar.
+Devotees take a ritual bath and offer prayers at the Trimuhani confluence before proceeding to the Vamaneshwar Temple, where special worship and abhisheka of the child form of Vamana are performed.
+A Vamana procession is also held from Kila Maidan to the temple, accompanied by traditional dances, hudka, pakhawaj, dhol-tasha and bands, while devotees chant praises of Vamana.
+The celebrations continue at the temple with religious ceremonies and worship.